K2 (film): Filming

 K2 was filmed on location in Kashmir, Pakistan and British Columbia, Canada.
 Parts of the film were also shot in Snowbird, Utah.

 Source material

 K2 was originally staged at the Brooks Atkinson Theatre in New York City in 1983.
-It had had 10 previews and 85 performances.
+It had 10 previews and 85 performances.
 Writing in The New York Times, Frank Rich found the scenery “astounding” and “overpowering.”
 Of the dialogue, however, he wrote, “some of it sounds like padding and much of it is pretentious.”
 Indeed, Rich wrote, much of verbiage “sounds like warmed-over David Mamet"; he added that when they “are not force-feeding us their biographies or arguing like television debaters, the climbers can be saltily amusing.”

 Reception

 K2 received negative reviews from critics.
 Kenneth Turan reviewed it favorably for the Los Angeles Times, remarking that "in truth, “K2" is something of a throwback, but a very sure-handed one.
 Once a cerebral two-character theater piece by Patrick Meyers, it has been adroitly turned inside out and transformed into an adventure film whose main asset is thrills and (quite literally) chills.
 Man-against-nature epics are hardly fashionable anymore, but director Franc Roddam shows how much life there is in the old dog yet."
 Vincent Canby's review in The New York Times was more mixed, writing that "the film's concerns and quality of imagination have very little to do with [Meyers'] play", that "the movie doesn't even make much of the cliches it introduces", that it "has some stunning if isolated sequences of physical daring", and that "both Mr. Biehn and Mr. Craven work hard but without success to bring life to their watered-down roles."
 It currently holds a 29% rating on Rotten Tomatoes from 17 reviews.